Rebeccastacy/BAE305-SP24-Lab1-1/README.md

 # Discussion
 **Discussion Question 1** - Did the power source and measured voltage agree?

 The instruments do not agree with each other, they display different voltage measurements.
-The measurements taken from the outputs that only put out 3.3V, 5V, and 	12V experience a larger voltage difference.
+The measurements taken from the outputs that only put out 3.3V, 5V, and 	12V experience a larger ideal vs. actual voltage difference.
 The difference in ideal voltage compared to 	actual voltage may be because of unmeasured internal resistance or errors within the 	power supply.

 **Discussion Question 2** - Do the methods for measuring amplitude and frequency agree?

+The DMM measurement differs from the other methods, as the DMM measures true RMS (root mean squared) which equals the peak voltage divided by the square root of 2 while the other methods measure only the peak voltage.

+Reducing the amplitude of the function generator causes the measured voltage to be reduced.
+Decreasing the number of hertz that the function generator is outputting causes the period of the output wave to increase.
+The Oscope and DMM respond.
+Each of the devices has its limit that will eventually be reached.